To fully reconcile The Boer War is to fully understand the Black Concentration Camps.

 However, the biggest and most deadly impact to the Black African nations in the Boer War, came in their own earmarked British concentration camps.
 So how did that come about?
 To understand why the concentration camps initially came about and their purpose we need to put both the white and black concentration camps into context.

-To the British, the war should have ended when they marched into Pretoria in September 1900, having now relieved the Boer sieges of their towns of Ladysmith in their Natal Colony, Mafeking and Kimberley in their Cape Colony, and having already taken The Orange Free State’s capital.
+To the British, the war should have ended when they marched into Pretoria in June 1900, having now relieved the Boer sieges of their towns of Ladysmith in their Natal Colony, Mafeking and Kimberley in their Cape Colony, and having already taken The Orange Free State’s capital, and Johannesburg – the Transvaal’s economic hub.
 The war was over, ‘officially’ they had annexed both republics and they even called for a post war ‘khaki election’ back in the UK to reshuffle Westminster to post war governance.

-Not for the Boer forces it wasn’t.
+Not for the Boer forces it wasn’t over – not by a long shot.
 The British in marching into Pretoria found themselves stretched deep into ‘hostile’ territory with extended and vulnerable supply lines stretching over hundreds of kilometres.
 Boer strategy was to move their government ‘into the field’, abandon the edicts of Conventional Warfare and embark on ‘Guerrilla Warfare’ tactics instead, to disrupt supply and isolate the British into pockets.
 To do this they would need food, ammunition and feed supplied directly from their own farmsteads surrounding their chosen targets.
 Isolated British garrisons came under attack with some initial Boer successes, their forces then melting away into the country.
 Easy targets were also trains and train lines, and after many a locomotive steamed into Pretoria riddled with bullet holes or didn’t make it all, Lord Kitchener got fed up at the arrogance of it all and acted decisively.